thedevyansh/v4/content/featured/UserScriptTour/index.md

   - MediaWiki Action API
 ---

-This project is a guided adventure tour on mediawiki.org to give users insight on _How to create user scripts on Wikimedia projects?_, thus enabling seamless onboarding of new developers on MediaWiki-powered projects 🚀.
+This project is a guided adventure tour on mediawiki.org to give users insight on _How to create user scripts on Wikimedia projects?_, thus enabling seamless onboarding of new developers on MediaWiki-powered projects.